noticz/QuickSwitch/README.md

 "C:\Program Files\7-Zip\7zG.exe" a "%A_ScriptDir%\Releases\QuickSwitch 1.0".zip -tzip -sae -- "%A_ScriptDir%\QuickSwitch.ahk" "%A_ScriptDir%\Lib" "%A_ScriptDir%\QuickSwitch.ico"
 ```

-For compilation, you need to select the .exe AHK v1.1.+ with Unicode support.
-They can be found here:
+For compilation, you need to select the AHK `.exe` v1.1.+ with Unicode support *(e.g. Autohotkey U64.exe)*.
+It can be found here:
 ```powershell
 C:\Program Files\AutoHotkey\v1.1.37.02\AutoHotkeyU64.exe
 C:\Program Files\AutoHotkey\v1.1.37.02\AutoHotkeyU32.exe